Estelope/Pizza-shop-sim/README.md

   Code: const myPizza = new Pizza(["anchovies", "pin5apple"]);
   Expected Output: Error ("Invalid input for toppings.
 Only letters are allowed.");

-  Test: "It should return a Pizza object with correct size selection"
+  Test: "It should return a Pizza object with the correct size selection"
   Code: const myPizza = new Pizza(["anchovies", "pineapple"], "medium");
   Expected Output: Pizza { toppings: ["anchovies", "pineapple"], size: "medium" };